Who can be my guarantor?

 Can I take my instrument abroad?

-Yes, you can take it outside the UK as part of an organised educational trip such as an orchestra tour, musical competition or study.
+You must contact us prior to going on tour for written permission - you can take it outside the UK as part of an organised educational trip such as an orchestra tour, musical competition or study.
 You are not allowed to take it abroad for leisure trips such as holidays.
 Instruments must always be carried on aircraft as cabin luggage and never checked into the hold.
-You must contact us prior to going on tour for written permission.
+The instrument/bow must be insured on a Worldwide policy.

 Can I carry on using my instrument in a gap year?